-An emergency fund is a savings pot that you put aside to cover you in case of a financial shock, such as losing your job or a large, unexpected expense.
+An emergency fund is money you save and put aside to cover a financial shock.
+This could be losing your job, or a large, unexpected expense.

-It can help prevent you having to borrow money or being forced into making certain financial decisions by giving you savings to fall back on when you need it most.
+It can prevent you needing to borrow money or make difficult financial decisions in those moments by giving you savings to fall back on.

 How much you need and what an ‘emergency’ is will depend on your situation.
 Here are some steps to get started.

-Start by looking back at your expenses over the last three months to get an idea of how much you spend.
-Then use a budget to see how much you could save into the emergency fund each month.
+Start by looking back at your expenses over the last 3 months to see how much you spend.
+Then use a budget to work out how much you could save into your emergency fund each month.

-Based on the amount you’ve decided to regularly save, how long will it take you to reach your emergency fund goal?
-It can be helpful to keep a target date in mind and also set small milestones along the way so you can celebrate progress.
+Based on the amount you’ve decided to save, how long will it take to reach your emergency fund goal?
+It helps to keep a target date in mind and set milestones along the way so you can celebrate progress.

-It can also help to create a separate savings account for your emergency fund so you’re not tempted to dip into it.
-Plus you may be able to earn some interest to add to your savings.
+Tip: create a separate savings account for your emergency fund so you’re not tempted to dip into it.
+Plus, you may be able to earn some interest to add to your savings.

-Whether you’re building an emergency fund for yourself or with someone else, it’s important to establish everything clearly at the outset.
+Whether you’re building an emergency fund for yourself or with someone else, make a clear plan at the outset.

-What is an emergency and when will it be okay to use the money?
+What is an emergency and when will it be OK to use the money?
 Examples could be:

 - job loss